ThomasBoigner/BIF3-SWEN-MTCG-Thomas-Boigner/README.md

 5. **Response Generation**:
     - After processing the request, the service returns the response to the controller, which then sends it back to the user interface.

+## Lessons learned

+- Building a Http server without a framework, especially using JDBC instead of JPA.
+- Implementing the game logic and handling all possible user input.

+## Unit testing decisions
+I used Junit and mockito to write unit tests for almost all parts of the application.
+For repository tests I used Testcontainers to start a docker container running a postgres image that the application then connects to for the testcase.

+## Unique Feature
+My unique feature is that spell cards have a percentage based damage increase and monster cards can bock the damage of other cards.